 Wikipedia’s etymology says the earliest use of the term was in 1660 and was bread fried with wine, orange juice and sugar.
 I’ll have to give that recipe a try!
 After doing a little more digging through Google, I discovered in French it is actually called “pain perdu” which translates into “lost bread.”
 It was a popular recipe in many countries, not just France, as a way of making stale bread palatable.
 The English call it “gyspy bread” and I think I’d like to adopt that term from now on … sounds like breakfast with an adventurous edge!

 While there are many different adaptations, the basics remain the same.
 A simple batter of eggs and milk.
 And I like to add a dash of vanilla, the way my Mom always made it.

-This recipe comes from Diane Kenniston Hill Inn Bed & Breakfast in Maine.
+This recipe comes from Diane at Kenniston Hill Inn Bed & Breakfast in Maine.
 She likes to make her French Toast with shell or heart shaped homemade biscuits.
-In lieu of biscuits I used some Texas sized bread.
+In lieu of biscuits, I used some Texas sized bread.

 Here’s what you’ll need:

 The basics … milk, eggs, bread, butter

 Add to that a dash of vanilla, some sugar, walnuts, strawberries, and maple syrup.